salesforce/OmniXAI/latest/_sources/omnixai.rst.txt

 e.g., feature-importance explanation, counterfactual explanation, gradient-based explanation, which supports tabular data, image data and text data.
 It has five key subpackages:

-- :py:mod:`omnixai.data`: This package contains the classes for representing tabular data, image data and text data, i.e., :py:mod:`omnixai.data.tabular`, :py:mod:`omnixai.data.image` and :py:mod:`omnixai.data.text`, respectively.
+- :py:mod:`omnixai.data`: This package contains the classes for representing tabular, image, text, and time series data, i.e., :py:mod:`omnixai.data.tabular`, :py:mod:`omnixai.data.image`, :py:mod:`omnixai.data.text` and :py:mod:`omnixai.data.timeseries`,
+  respectively.
 For example, the explainers for tabular data use an instance of :py:mod:`omnixai.data.tabular` as one of their inputs.
   The library provides simple constructors for creating instances of these classes from numpy arrays, pandas dataframes, pillow images or strings.
 - :py:mod:`omnixai.preprocessing`: This package contains various pre-processing functions for different feature types:

   - One-hot encoding and ordinal encoding for categorical features.